benhowell/react-grid-gallery/README.md

 ### General Notes

-As the inspiration for this component comes from [Google Photos](https://photos.google.com/), very small thumbnails may not be the most aesthetically pleasing due to the border size applied when selected.
+ * As the inspiration for this component comes from [Google Photos](https://photos.google.com/), very small thumbnails may not be the most aesthetically pleasing due to the border size applied when selected.
 A sensible rowHeight default of 180px has been chosen, but rowHeights down to 100px are still reasonably pleasing.

-Gallery width is determined by the containing element.
+ * Gallery width is determined by the containing element.

+ * Image Options: `thumbnail` can point to the same resource as `src`, bearing in mind the resultant data size of the gallery and page load cost.
+Thumbnails of whatever size will be scaled to match `rowHeight`.

+* If you don't know your `thumbnailWidth` and `thumbnailHeight` values, you can find these out using any number of [javascript hacks](http://stackoverflow.com/a/1944298), bearing in mind the load penalty associated with these methods.